afshinpaydar/Terraform_Ansible_Demo/README.md

 ```

 # Config AWS region and profile
-In order to connect AWS with the proper user profile and configure the region, we need to edit `Frankfurt_Environment/config.tf` file:
+In order to connect AWS with the proper user profile and aws region, It's needed to edit `Frankfurt_Environment/config.tf` file:
 ```
 variable "aws_region" {
   default = "us-east-1"